 Benedict Cumberbatch is playing the lead role in a film about Louis Wain, the eponymous and cat-loving English artist who is famous for his drawings of anthropomorphized cats and kittens.
 Mr Cumberbatch is playing opposite Claire Foy who plays Emily Richardson-Wain his wife.
 The film is being made and I don’t when it will be released.
 Cumberbatch looks like Louis Wain.
+Update July 17, 2021: the film is about to be released.

 To be honest, although cats must play a big role in the film (and we see Peter, the Wain’s family cat in the photo below), the film is about the talented Wain who became mentally ill and about the character of people – the human condition perhaps.
 The film lends itself to CGI.
 It’ll be great.

 The film is written and directed by Will Sharpe.
 I felt that I had to report this because it is rare, indeed very rare, to make a film in which cats play a central role even if they are drawings!
-But anyway he loved cats.
+But anyway, he loved cats.
 If you are unfamiliar with Louis Wain, here’s a bit about him.

 He was born on 5 August 1860.
 He was an English artist.
 His mother was French and his father was a textile trader and embroiderer.
 He was a school truant and studied at the West London School of Art where he became a teacher for a short time.
 Clearly his talent was recognised.